Uso de archivos y señales separados

 id: nameField

-// Provides label attached to the textfield
+// Provides a label attached to the textfield

 Kirigami.FormData.label: i18nc("@label:textbox", "Name:")

-// What to do after input is accepted (i.e. pressed enter)
+// What to do after input is accepted (i.e. pressed Enter)

 // In this case, it moves the focus to the next field